-- Our aim is to put you first and provide you with the best possible service.
+- 1.1 Our aim is to put you first and provide you with the best possible service.
 To make this aim a reality it is important that you have the opportunity to tell us what you think about the services we provide.
 The Housing Complaints, Compliments and Comments Procedure is one way you can do this.
 You can tell us when we get things wrong so we can put them right.
 You can also tell us when we get things right, make comments about the things we do and suggest new ways of doing things. - 1.2 We understand that sometimes it is difficult to complain.
 If you do need to make a complaint we will take your concerns seriously.
 We will treat you fairly and with respect and you can be confident that you will not receive a poorer service as a result.
 If we uphold your complaint you can expect an apology and for us to put things right quickly.
-What we ask in return is that you treat our staff with respect. - 1.3 This procedure sets out how we will deal with your complaints, compliments and comments, including the consideration of your complaint by a 'Designated Person' or 'Democratic Filter' in accordance with the provisions of the Localism Act 2011 (the Act).
+What we ask in return is that you treat our staff with respect. - 1.3 This procedure sets out how we will deal with your complaints, compliments and comments.
 The purpose of the procedure in relation to complaints is to resolve your complaint and put you back in the position you would have been in before having to make the complaint.
-If your complaint is about an Adult or Children's Social Care Service we will deal with it under the Adult or Children's Social Care Complaints, Compliments and Comments Procedure.
+Some Housing complaints will be dealt with under the Council's Corporate Complaints Procedure.
+If your complaint is about an Adult or Children's Social Care Service or a Public Health service we will deal with it under the appropriate complaints procedure.
 This is a legal requirement.
 If your complaint is about any other Council service we will deal with it under the Council's Corporate Complaints, Compliments and Comments Procedure.
-For more information see section 7.
-If your complaint is about a Councillor it will be dealt with by the Standards Committee.
-For more information see section 7. - 1.4 This procedure has 3 stages in relation to complaints following which the matter may be considered by the Housing Ombudsman.
+If your complaint is about a Councillor it will be dealt with in accordance with the arrangements the Council has put in place in accordance with the Localism Act 2011.
+For more information see section 7. - 1.4 This procedure has 2 stages in relation to complaints following which the matter may be considered by the Housing Ombudsman.
 We will try to resolve the majority of complaints at stage 1 and where appropriate we will resolve the matter informally.
 At stage 1 a manager from the service you are complaining about will usually respond to your complaint and try to put things right.
 If you are not happy with the outcome you can ask for your complaint to be investigated at stage 2.
-Stage 2 complaints will usually be investigated by the Complaints and Information Governance Manager.
-If you still remain dissatisfied you may refer the matter to the Democratic Filter for consideration.
-For more information see section 11. - 1.5 It is important that all complaints, compliments and comments are made under the Council's procedures so we can monitor performance across the Council, identify topics and trends and improve our services accordingly.
+Stage 2 complaints will usually be investigated by the Complaints Investigator or Complaints Manager.
+If you still remain dissatisfied you may refer the matter to the Housing Ombudsman Service. - 1.5 It is important that all complaints, compliments and comments are made under the Council's procedures so we can monitor performance across the Council, identify topics and trends and improve our services accordingly.